A Survey on Multimodal Disinformation Detection: Introduction

+In our survey, we will focus on disinformation, and we will study both the factuality and harmfulness aspects of the problem, with focus on different modalities.
+Note that there are posts that can be harmful but factually true or non-factual but harmful (e.g., hate speech); our study also covers some related work on them.
+The term \emph{factuality} refers to automatically evaluating the solidity of the reporting/social media statements in terms of facts and figures~\cite{ireton2018journalism}.
+The \emph{harmfulness} or \emph{harmful content} typically refers to ``{\em anything online which causes a person distress or harm}''.\footnote{\url{https://swgfl.org.uk/services/report-harmful-content/}} Figure~\ref{fig:example_fact_harmful}, in Appendix, gives examples of such content. \citet{alam2020fighting} addressed both aspects of disinformation using social media content related to the COVID-19 infodemic.
+They demonstrated a correlation between factuality and harmfulness, which varies across languages even in the same country, e.g., for Arabic, 56\% of the false content was harmful, while for English, it was 24\%.

 Disinformation often spreads as text.
-However, the Internet and social media allow the use of different modalities, which can make a disinformation message attractive as well as impactful, e.g.,~a meme or a video, is much easier to consume, attracts much more attention, and spreads further than simple text~\cite{zannettou2018origins,Hameleers2020,doi:10.1177/0022243719881113}.
+However, Internet and social media allow the use of different modalities, which can make a disinformation message attractive as well as impactful, e.g.,~a meme or a video is much easier to consume, attracts much more attention, is perceived as more credible \cite{Hameleers2020}, spreads further than simple text~\cite{zannettou2018origins}, and can be weaponized \cite{olsen2018memes}.

-Yet, multimodality remains under-explored when it comes to the problem of disinformation detection. \cite{bozarth2020toward} performed a meta-review of 23 fake news models and the data modality they used, and found that 91.3\% leveraged text, 47.8\% used network structure, 26.0\% used temporal data, and only a handful leveraged images or videos.
-Moreover, while there has been research on trying to detect whether an image or a video has been manipulated, there has been less research in a truly multimodal setting~\cite{EMNLP2019:fauxtography}.
+Notably, multimodality remains under-explored in disinformation detection. \citet{bozarth2020toward} performed a meta-review of 23 fake news models and the data modality they leveraged, and found that 91.3\% used text, 47.8\% looked into social media network structure, 26\% relied on temporal data, and only a handful made use of images or videos.
+Moreover, while there has been research to detect whether an image or a video has been manipulated, the attempt is less in a truly multimodal setting~\cite{Perez-Rosas:2015:DDU:2818346.2820758,tan-etal-2020-detecting,zhang2022scenefnd,song2021multimodal,giachanou2020multimodal2,denaux2020linked}.

-In this paper, we survey the research on multimodal disinformation detection covering various combinations of modalities: text, images, audio, video, network structure, and temporal information.
+Here we survey research on multimodal disinformation detection covering various combinations of modalities: text, images, speech, video, social media network structure, and temporal information.
+The data sources include social media (e.g.,~Twitter), news, video (e.g., courtroom trials), and TV shows.
 We further argue for the need to cover multiple modalities in the same framework, while taking both factuality and harmfulness into account.